Your questions answered

 All green and newly landscaped spaces at ground level will be available for the public to use.
 In addition, residents within the new development will have access to their own private communal garden spaces at various levels.
 See here for more detail.

 We have commissioned award-winning landscape architects, Exterior Architecture, to design our public and private green spaces.
-We are also asking for your views on what type of planting you would like to see as part of the new development.

 - How will green spaces be maintained?

 All green and landscaped areas within the new development will be maintained privately by Redrow.

 - What is the definition for affordable housing?